Traffic, Road Safety & Accessibility Concerns

 The San Mateo County Midcoast is unique in that there is only one road in, through, and out.
 There are no alternate routes - residents and visitors are served exclusively by HWY 1, a small two-lane highway.
 On the other side of the hill, there are highways with multiple lanes, expressways, and surface streets that connect communities, as well as services such as hospitals interspersed throughout the peninsula.

-Any serious accident or emergency situation on HWY 1 closes the highway, leaving Midcoast residents and visitors stranded.
+Any serious traffic accident or emergency situation on HWY 1 closes the highway, leaving Midcoast residents and visitors stranded.
+During 2019, wildfire risk added a new concern as PG&E imposed several power outages lasting 24+ hour periods which resulted in total traffic congestion and temporary closures of many operations.
+PG&E predicts more mandated outages over the coming years as necessary to reduce wildfire risk.
 This raises serious safety concerns.
 How does one get to the hospital in an emergency if the only highway we rely on is congested?
 What happens in the event of a natural disaster?
-There are no clear plans to address these issues.
+Options are severely limited in case of wildfire when evacuation is necessary.
+There are no clear options for an effective solution in the near term.

 Links for further information:

-Road safety is a key concern as our semi-rural communities feature roads that are narrow and lack sidewalks.
-As more traffic is pushed and/or rerouted to side streets through apps like Waze, this raises safety concerns for pedestrians and children walking and biking to school.
+Road safety is a key concern as our semi-rural coastal character features roads that are narrow and lack sidewalks.
+As congestion increases, traffic is pushed and/or rerouted to these neighborhood streets through apps like Waze, thereby raising safety concerns for pedestrians and children walking and biking to school.

 Traffic will increase on 2nd Street, 3rd Street, Sunshine Valley Road and Etheldore Streets to bypass the Montara / Moss Beach gridlock on Highway 1 that will be created by more development and traffic lights.